10Dozen/dzn_IWB/README.md

 Bugs/Features:
   - Suppress attack: Remeber last target and if no new targets and target alive and in range -> use as new target
   - [IN TEST] UGL: Randomize target position and implement distance accuracy nerf; implement last known attack position aiming boost.
+Not working =( Try to drop aiming accuracy/shake skill dramatically to 0.05...0.1
   - Handcuffed / Surrendered units should avoid IWB attacks